 To perform the test, pour water dyed with Mccormick's red food coloring into the upper chamber (1 tsp per gallon).
 If the water that collects in the lower chamber is tinged with red at all, it is time to replace your filter elements.
 Read more specific instructions on performing the red dye test.

 Important things to note about the Red Dye Test:

 1. Always remove Fluoride Filter before running the red dye test.

 2. Always pre-mix the food coloring, do not drop coloring on filters.

 3. Always use artificial red food coloring.

-4. Always make sure washers and wing nuts are properly installed.
+4. Always make sure washers and wing nuts are correctly installed.

 Observe Flow Rate

 The cleaning itself is simple.
-Basically, you remove the filter element and scrub it with a 3M Scotch Brite pad under running water.
+You remove the filter element and scrub it with a 3M Scotch Brite pad under running water.
 Read more on cleaning Berkey filter elements.

-One of the first things that you think about when you buy anything is “How long is this going to last me?”
+When you buy anything, one of the first things you think about is, “How long is this going to last me?”
 It’s no different with a Berkey Water Filter.
-Although the polished 304 stainless steel filter housing could last indefinitely, the Black Berkey Filters at the heart of the Berkey water purification system do indeed need to be replaced periodically.
+Although the polished 304 stainless steel filter housing could last indefinitely, the Black Berkey Filters at the heart of the Berkey water purification system does indeed need to be replaced periodically.